sskrobotov/sskrobotov.github.io/algorithms-intro/content.md

 Let's start off with an example: find an integer square root of N.

-So given an input (integer number N) we want to come up with a list of steps that would produce an output that would be an answer to our question.
+Given an input (integer number N) we want to come up with a list of steps that would produce an output that would be an answer to our question.

 First observation: if we're given a number x, we can check if x is an answer:
 - x squared should be less or equal to N